Jesse Ssengonzi

 Jesse Ssengonzi (born August 27, 2002) is a Ugandan swimmer.
 Ssengonzi swam collegiately at the University of Chicago, where he was a two-time champion in the NCAA Division III men's 100m butterfly.
 He represented Uganda at the 2024 Summer Olympics, competing in the men's 100m butterfly; despite ranking 31st overall in the event, he set a Ugandan national record for the event.

 Personal life

 Ssengonzi graduated from the University of Chicago in 2024 with a degree in computer science and economics.
 His father Robert, a population and health scientist specializing in HIV/AIDS research, died in 2018.
-He grew up in Cary, North Carolina but his parents retained Ugandan citizenship.
+He was born in Raleigh, North Carolina and grew up in Cary, North Carolina but his parents retained Ugandan citizenship.